 Was Bruce Willis ill before 2022?
 W9 investigates

-On Wednesday, February 25, 2026, W9 aired in prime time Bruce Willis: The Secrets of an Icon (1 h 05).
+On Wednesday, February 25, 2026, W9 aired in prime time Bruce Willis: The Secrets of an Icon (1 hr 05).
 This investigative portrait focuses on the trajectory of the American actor, retired from sets since March 2022.
 The film, directed by François Pomès, attempts to answer a sensitive question: since when was Bruce Willis’s illness perceptible?
-In the background: his last shoots, the accommodations put in place, and the ethics of consent.
+In the background: his final shoots, the accommodations put in place, and the ethics of consent.

 A Prime Time To Tell A Glory, Then A Silence